Connection. Education. Exercise.

-The NH Dog Walking Club, which launched in December 2018 as a community outreach program, brings dogs and their people together for exercise, education, and socialization in a positive, welcoming, and fun environment.
+The NH Dog Walking Club, established in December 2018, brings dogs and their people together for exercise, education, and socialization in a positive, welcoming, and fun environment.

-Annually, the Club supports three NH pet industry nonprofits through its Charitable Partner’s Program by raising awareness and funds for their organizations.
+Annually, the Club supports a NH pet industry nonprofit through its Charitable Partner’s Program by raising awareness and funds for their organization.

 Events & Activities

-We host 7-10 events monthly for dogs and their people, including official club walks, special events, nature walks, pop-up walks, hikes and hops, doggy socials, pack adventures, online presentations, doggy craft classes, and much more!
+We host 10-15 events monthly for dogs and their people, including official club events, special events, nature walks, pop-up walks, hikes and hops, doggy socials, pack adventures, online presentations, doggy craft classes, and much more!

 partner with us

-Are you a NH-based pet professional?
+Are you a NH, ME or MA-based pet professional?
 Join the Club and take part in a unique, collaborative, marketing opportunity which allows you exclusive access to our community.

 Annually, we partner with a NH-based, 501 (c)(3) pet non-profit to help create awareness of their mission and raise funds to support their cause.
-November 1st is deadline for the program.
+November 1st is the deadline for applications.